yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/set-up-payment-method.md

 > > 📘 Yuno Testing Gateway
 > >
-> > When following the instructions in this page, make sure to choose the payment connection that suits your needs.
-Yuno provides the [Yuno Testing Gateway](doc:yuno-testing-gateway) connection for testing purposes.
+> > Make sure to choose the payment connection that suits your needs when following these instructions.
+If you want to test credit card payments, use [Yuno Testing Gateway](doc:yuno-testing-gateway) as your provider.

 ## Set Up Your Account